Benefit Fraud Solicitors

 Only certain benefits can be reduced or stopped.
 These are called sanctionable benefits.
 But if you commit fraud on a benefit that can’t be reduced or stopped, your other benefits can be reduced instead.
 Contact a benefit fraud solicitor today to talk through your options.

-Criminal lawyer defence
+Benefit fraud lawyer defence

-In court she put my side of the story forward and showed evidence that he spent all his earnings on cocaine, leaving me short of money to pay the bills and buy food for myself and the kids.
-She managed to get me let off with a fine.
+In court he put my side of the story forward and showed evidence that he spent all his earnings on cocaine, leaving me short of money to pay the bills and buy food for myself and the kids.
+He managed to get me let off with a fine.
 This is far lower than the amount I actually owe in backdated benefits and I'm paying it back in small instalments.
 I can't believe it.
 I will certainly recommend Graham Walker Solicitors to all my family and friends.